 The Federal Tax Authority (FTA) is the governing body for issuing all guidelines for Value-Added-Tax registration, return filing and other general VAT-related amendments in UAE.
 FTA has published a guide on Value Added Tax in Designated Zones.
-It aims to provide clarity on the way VAT is applied to companies in the VAT exempted Free Zone in UAE.
+It aims to provide clarity on the way VAT is applicable to companies in the VAT-exempt Free Zone in UAE.

 Many business investors want to know the way VAT is levied in Designated Free Zones of UAE.

 The UAE Cabinet has defined the Designated Zones as the area outside the scope of VAT in the UAE.
 Not all Free Zones are categorized as Designated Zones and there are certain criteria to be met for designated free zones too for exemption of VAT.

 The VAT rules for Designated Free Zone are slightly complicated as there are a lot of case-to-case basis transactions across a company in a designated free zone with other companies in UAE and Overseas that may be VAT payable.

 It is advisable to associate with an expert VAT Consultant to be aware of the VAT rules and compliance procedures to follow for recording every transaction in a company.